bachinblack/arcade/README.md

 libaa1-dev
 opengl (can't remember packages names)

-I don't remember the every packages, if someone gets a list, i would be nice to send it to me by mail (philippe.bouttereux@epitech.eu)
+I may have forgotten some.
+If it's the case, i am sorry, and i would be happy to make the changes.

-If you are too lazy to download this project, i took some screenshots of the program's dispaly and one of our work to create the structure of the project
+Some screenshots are available to describe the project and its content.
+Feel free to take a look